Debate Night 2.0: 1400, Alcohol, and Men

-Still fired up from the first Debate Night at the Ath (“Is CMC a true liberal arts college?”), The Forum and ASCMC are pleased to announce a second Debate Night.
-The premise is the same — take campus issues and let passionate students duke it out.
-This time, however, we’re excited to have more topics, more speakers, and a new format which should lead to more entertaining and interesting debate.
+Still fired up from the first Debate Night at the Ath ("Is CMC a true liberal arts college?"), The Forum and ASCMC are pleased to announce a second Debate Night.
+The premise is the same -- take campus issues and let passionate students duke it out.
+This time, however, we're excited to have more topics, more speakers, and a new format which should lead to more entertaining and interesting debate.
 And yes, the text messaging screen will make a return.
+Sign up on facebook here, and be sure to RSVP with the Ath, as well.

 There will be three 20-minute debates, with each relying on two student debaters and one moderator from the faculty or administration.
 The student debaters will go head to head while moderators provide insight into the issue and give legitimacy to the discussion.
 It'll be serious but entertaining debate.